jadinV/csci2041/Hwk_05/mastery.md

 `exec (app [] code2) stack`

-- by def of app
+- by definition of app

 `= exec code2 stack`

-- by def of exec
+- by definition of exec

 `= exec code2 (exec [] stack)`